Veering branched surfaces, surgeries, and geodesic flows

 Coming out of this paper, an obvious direction for future research is to construct veering triangulations or branched surfaces for geodesic flows with other types of orbits drilled out.
 The careful reader will notice, however, that we mentioned the technical condition of no perfect fits must be satisfied for this task to be possible.
 One should therefore ascertain when this no perfect fits condition holds, before trying to do the construction in general.
-We make some progress towards this by characterizing exactly when there are no perfect fits, in \Cref{sec:directproof}.
+We make some progress towards this by characterizing exactly when there are no perfect fits.
 The exact result is the following, see \Cref{sec:directproof} for definitions.

-\begin{thm:noperfectfits} Let $\Sigma$ be an oriented hyperbolic surface and $c$ be a collection of oriented closed geodesics.
+\begin{thm:noperfectfits} Let $\Sigma$ be a closed oriented hyperbolic surface and $c$ be a collection of oriented closed geodesics.
 Then the geodesic flow on $T^1 \Sigma$ has no perfect fits relative to the lift $\overset{\rightarrow}{c}$ if and only if every oriented closed geodesic $d$ on $\Sigma$ has a positive intersection point with some element of $c$.

 In particular, if $c$ is a collection of closed geodesics, then the geodesic flow on $T^1 \Sigma$ has no perfect fits relative to the full lift $\overset{\leftrightarrow}{c}$ if and only if $c$ is filling. \end{thm:noperfectfits}